-There are a few basic techniques which can greatly help the consultant to understand your organization, particularly if they are brought in to work organization-wide and non-technical issues.
+There are a few basic techniques that can greatly help the consultant to understand your organization, particularly if they are brought in to work organization-wide and non-technical issues.

 a) Help them understand your service(s), market(s) and stakeholder(s).

-b) Give them a sense for the overall nature of your organization, e.g.,
+b) Give them a sense of the overall nature of your organization, e.g.,

-c) Give them a sense for the overall priorities of your organization,
+c) Give them a sense of the overall priorities of your organization,

 e.g., you might attempt to identify the general life stage of your nonprofit, e.g., start-up, developing/building, stabilizing, declining, etc. The stage will indicate your overall priorities, as well, e.g., getting any help you can get, grabbing market share and/or more clients and/or more revenue, developing a wide range of careful documentation, divesting resources while ensuring client needs are met, etc.